 Step Three: Do a comfort comparison

 Just like Goldilocks, be sure to try a variety of mattress sets before making a choice.
-You want to be able to compare different comfort choices to one another other as well as to the old set you’re currently sleeping on at home.
+You want to be able to compare different comfort choices to one another as well as to the old set that you are currently sleeping on at home.

 Right for Your Body Mass Index